lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 We can develop entirely new enzymes using 'directed evolution' of proteins with a variety of uses.
 By artificially cloning the gene for an enzyme and introducing mutations, screening for activity and stability, we 'artificially select' more optimal enzymes for our use case.
 This is a well-established lab procedure that puts evolution into practice.

 **Glucose biosensors**: when type 1 diabetics need to monitor their blood glucose levels to time insulin injections, they use a glucose biosensor, which typically works by measuring the rate of reaction of a glucose-binding enzyme.
 The wild-type enzymes found naturally are usually not stable enough for reliable operation in a biosensor (due to activity reduction on immobilisation, stability to temperature variations and cofactor dependence), so new enzymes are needed, which come from directed evolution.
 These are the most common type of commericalised glucose biosensors in use today.
-Although enzyme-free biosensors have been researched, they have not yet been commercialised due to lacking the chemoselectivity that enzymes excel at, so evolution-backed biosensors remain the state-of-the-art in type 1 diabetes management as of 2025.
-Source: [here](https://www.sciencedirect.com/science/article/abs/pii/S0956566313004260) and
+Although enzyme-free biosensors have been researched, they have not yet been commercialised due to lacking the chemoselectivity that enzymes excel at, so evolution-backed biosensors remain the state-of-the-art in type 1 diabetes management as of 2025. ([Gutierez *et al.*, 2013](https://www.sciencedirect.com/science/article/abs/pii/S0956566313004260)).

 **Lactate biosensors**: another type of electrochemical biosensor making use of directed evolution.
 Lactate biosensors are used by high-performance athletes to monitor lactate levels in the blood and sweat, indicative of fatigue, and require directed evolution for thermostability.
-They are also used in hospitals at triage to test for septic shock or risk of meningitis.
-Source: [here](https://link.springer.com/article/10.1007/BF00127437) and [here](https://www.sciencedirect.com/science/article/abs/pii/S0956566397001231).
+They are also used in hospitals at triage to test for septic shock or risk of meningitis. ([Minagawa, Nakayama & Nakamoto, 1995](https://link.springer.com/article/10.1007/BF00127437)) and ([Minagawa *et al.*, 1998](https://www.sciencedirect.com/science/article/abs/pii/S0956566397001231)).

 **Artificial metalloenzymes**: new enzymes can be designed to catalyse completely new chemical reactions unseen in biology.
 In one study (figure below), a new enzyme was evolved containing an abiotic di-rhodium cofactor, which catalyses the cyclopropanation of styrene and diazo compounds with enantioselectivity.
-Industrial applications include the synthesis of pharmaceutical (e.g. sulfonamide antibiotics), improvement of enzymatic biofuel cells, carbonic anhydrase-based carbon capture technology and bioremediation by degradation of toxins (PAHs, PCBs, organophosphates...).
-Source: [here](https://pubmed.ncbi.nlm.nih.gov/20715024/).
+Industrial applications include the synthesis of pharmaceutical (e.g. sulfonamide antibiotics), improvement of enzymatic biofuel cells, carbonic anhydrase-based carbon capture technology and bioremediation by degradation of toxins (PAHs, PCBs, organophosphates...). ([Reetz, 2011](https://pubmed.ncbi.nlm.nih.gov/20715024/)).

 {{< figure src="directed_evolution.png" title="The procedure for the combinatorial mutagenesis of enzymes.
 Each cycle is one 'generation'.
 The error-prone PCR provides the mutations, while the activity and enantioselectivity assays provide the artificial selection.
 The metal cofactor is inserted via reaction with a [specially encoded amino acid](https://pubmed.ncbi.nlm.nih.gov/32284585/) in the enzyme.
 Source: [here](https://www.nature.com/articles/nchem.2927)." >}}

 **Bio-detergents**: subtilisin is a protease used in laundry detergents, which was engineered to be more stable at high temperatures and alkaline pH.
-Its cofactor dependence on calcium ions was also removed, as calcium would be chelated by EDTA in the wash.
-Source: [here](https://pubmed.ncbi.nlm.nih.gov/9634803/).
+Its cofactor dependence on calcium ions was also removed, as calcium would be chelated by EDTA in the wash. ([Yang *et al.*, 2018](https://pubmed.ncbi.nlm.nih.gov/9634803/)).

 **High-fructose corn syrup**: glucose isomerase is an enzyme used in the production of high-fructose corn syrup (HFCS), which is sweeter than regular corn syrup.
 It was engineered to be more stable at high temperatures and to have a higher affinity for glucose.
 This allows for more efficient conversion of glucose to fructose, resulting in a sweeter product.
 Source: [here](https://foodsafety.institute/food-biotechnology/industrial-applications-engineered-glucose-isomerase/).

 **Genetically engineered bacteria**: *E. coli* can be engineered to produce new useful products, such as carotenoids.
-They can also produce bioplastics, which are biodegradable, although issues of scale-up and durability remain.
-Source: [here](https://www.nature.com/articles/nbt0700_750).
+They can also produce bioplastics, which are biodegradable, although issues of scale-up and durability remain. ([Schmidt-Dannert, Umeno & Arnold, 2000](https://www.nature.com/articles/nbt0700_750)).

+**Bioremediation**: engineering of bacteria extends to waste degradation in an effort to combat environmental pollution, such as of [plastics like PET](https://biology.mit.edu/directing-evolution-in-search-of-a-better-plastic-degrading-enzyme/).

+PFAS (per- and poly-fluorinated alkyl substances) are a now-infamous group of environmental pollutants commonly known as 'forever chemicals': organic molecules whose structures render them practically inert to biological and chemical attack.
+The carbon-fluorine bond is rare in biochemistry, with only a few [dehalogenase](https://en.wikipedia.org/wiki/Dehalogenase) enzymes known in [organohalide-respiring bacteria](https://en.wikipedia.org/wiki/Halorespiration). ([Yang & Liu, 2025](https://pubmed.ncbi.nlm.nih.gov/40323512/)) reviews the very recent literature exploring the new possibility for bioremediation of PFAS in the environment.
+In ([Jaffé *et al.*, 2024](https://pubmed.ncbi.nlm.nih.gov/38658084/)) and ([Huang *et al.*, 2024](https://pubmed.ncbi.nlm.nih.gov/39531816/)), it is found that *Acidimicrobium* sp. strain A6 is capable of degrading PFOA, PFOS, and PFHxS using its *rdhA* gene.
+Another study, ([Wijayahena *et al.*, 2025](https://www.sciencedirect.com/science/article/abs/pii/S0048969724085061)), finds similar results for PFOS and some others by *Labrys portucalensis F11*.
+Unlike nylon, it is improbable that nature alone would evolve an enzyme to metabolise PFAS due to the recency, chemical dissimilarity and lack of environmental pressure, so technological innovations are needed.
+[It is hoped that](https://www.aspidia.com/post/bioremediation-of-pfas-a-scientific-reality-not-a-utopian-dream) bioengineering techniques such as genetic engineering and directed evolution could help improve the rate and efficiency of PFAS degradation.
+While other solutions involving PFAS-absorbing probiotics ([Lindell *et al.*, 2025](https://www.nature.com/articles/s41564-025-02032-5)) have been proposed, environmental cleanup remains a challenge.

 ### Animal Model Selection